kk1234235/kk1234235/README.md

 I recently developed a **Vision-Language Powered Dermatology Assistant** using a **Swin Transformer** for skin disease classification integrated with the **Tongyi API** for natural language explanations.
 My goal is to make healthcare **intelligent, accessible, and interpretable** through deep learning and multimodal AI systems.
-I am recently in Agentic Ai make  agent in medical field
+I am recently work pn Agentic Ai make  agent in medical field

 # 💻 Tech Stack
 <div align="center">